-(a) the application satisfies the

-requirements set out in section 94 or 95;

-,

-(b) the applicant has provided information

-and given explanation sought by the

-resolution professional under sub-section

-(4).

-(7) After examination of the application

-under sub-section (6), he may recommend

-acceptance or rejection of the application

-in his report.

-(8) Where the resolution professional

-finds that the debtor is eligible for a fresh

-start under Chapter II, the resolution

-professional shall submit a report

-recommending that the application by the

-debtor under section 94 be treated as an

-application under section 81 by the

-Adjudicating Authority.

-Adjudicating Authority.

-(9) The resolution professional shall

-record the reasons for recommending the

-acceptance or rejection of the application

-in the report under sub-section (7).

-(10) The resolution professional shall

-give a copy of the report under sub-

-section (7) to the debtor or the creditor, as

-the case may be.

-100 - Admission or rejection of

-application.

-·

-- (1) The Adjudicating Authority shall, within fourteen days from the date of submission of the report under section 99 pass an order either admitting or rejecting the application referred to in section 94 or 95, as the case may be. - (2) Where the Adjudicating Authority admits an application under sub-section (1), it may, on the request of the resolution professional, issue instructions for the purpose of conducting negotiations between the debtor and creditors and for arriving at a repayment plan. - (3) The Adjudicating Authority shall provide a copy of the order passed under sub-section (1) along with the report of the resolution professional and the application referred to in section 94 or 95, as the case may be, to the creditors within seven days from the date of the said order. - (4) If the application referred to in section 94 or 95, as the case may be, is rejected by the Adjudicating Authority on the basis of report submitted by the resolution professional that the application was made with the intention to defraud his creditors or the resolution professional, the order under sub-section (1) shall record that the creditor is entitled to file for a bankruptcy order under Chapter IV.
+The resolution professional shall record the reasons for recommending the acceptance or rejection of the application in the report under sub-section (7).
+10. The resolution professional shall give a copy of the report under sub-section (7) to the debtor or the creditor, as the case may be.
+100 - Admission or rejection of application.
+1. The Adjudicating Authority · Wherever the RP An RP shall monitor the RP shall keep shall, within fourteen days progress of the case and is appointed by monitoring the provide such assistance to from the date of submission the NCLT from progress of the of the report under section 99 the AA for final orders, as the empanelment case and assist pass an order either admitting may be called upon by the list, there is lot AA with additional or rejecting the application AA during the course of the of uncertainty in details as and referred to in section 94 or 95, fees and expense when called for hearing as the case may be. realization for the by the AA during Incase AA directs for RP. the application 2.
+Where the Adjudicating negotiation, RP shall adjudication Authority admits an ensure free and fair The timeline delay process. application under sub-section negotiation between debtor in application (1), it may, on the request of and all the creditors as admission leaves the resolution professional, the case may be.
+RP shall the RP in lurch, issue instructions for the analyse and facilitate the as he can't plan purpose of conducting negotiation process with his work timelines negotiations between the ground realities of the law, and commit for debtor and creditors and for money realizable, potential taking other arriving at a repayment plan. risk of litigation delays assignments etc., and facilitate for a 3.
+The Adjudicating Authority negotiation / compromise shall provide a copy of arrangement. the order passed under sub-section (1) along with RP shall ensure that the report of the resolution the copies of the order professional and the are received by all the application referred to in respective parties in time. section 94 or 95, as the case Wherever there are miss may be, to the creditors out in communication, RP within seven days from the shall ensure that such date of the said order. communication are sent from his desk to ensure 4.
+If the application referred to smooth flow of insolvency in section 94 or 95, as the case may be, is rejected by process. the Adjudicating Authority on the basis of report submitted by the resolution professional that the application was made with the intention to defraud his creditors or the resolution professional, the order under sub-section (1) shall record that the creditor is entitled to file for a bankruptcy order under Chapter IV.